understructure/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/DynamoDB_Streams_and_Replication.md

 * Create or select table to be replicated

-* Apply cloud formation stack and wait
+* Apply cloud formation stack and wait - stack will shift to COMPLETE - look in output section of the stack to get URL for replication console

-* Login to the console and create a replication group **identify** (?)
+* Login to the replication console and create a replication group **identify** (?)

 * Wait for process to be completed, in the background additional checkpoint tables will be created

-* See this link from AWS for more info: [http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.CrossRegionRepl.html](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.CrossRegionRepl.html)
+* See this link from AWS for more info: [Cross-Region Replication](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.CrossRegionRepl.html)

-* With DynamoDB Streams and Lambda, you can create an event-driven architecture where streams are captured and invoked by Lambda functions so that the Lambda function you write can copy the data to a different region (no need for EC2 instance w/ Kinesis Client Library)
+* **Second Option** - With DynamoDB Streams and Lambda, you can create an event-driven architecture where streams are captured and invoked by Lambda functions so that the Lambda function you write can copy the data to a different region (no need for EC2 instance w/ Kinesis Client Library)

-For the Exam
+#### For the Exam

 * Understand capability of DynamoDB Streams